 As Greg likes to say, “he became a lawyer to become a vintner” – that is not an uncommon story in the valley; we’ve talked to a number of vintners who also practice law and or built up careers in law before making wine commercially.

-Greg Lindstrom had been to Napa several times – and had long been a passionate wine consumer before he won a week trip to the Napa Valley courtesy of a winning bid at the Sun Valley Wine Auction in 1995.
-During this trip he combined another one of his interests – real estate and started looking for property in the valley.
-He soon found an undeveloped piece of land and had the vision to see its vineyard potential; the property is located in the heart of the Stag’s Leap Appellation.
+Prior to he and Carol purchasing their property in the Stags Leap District, Greg visited Napa a number of times – and had long been a passionate wine consumer prior to securing a week trip to the Napa Valley courtesy of a winning bid at the Sun Valley Wine Auction in 1995.
+During this trip he combined another one of his interests – real estate and began looking for property in the valley.
+He soon found an undeveloped piece of land and had the vision to see its vineyard potential; the property is located in the heart of the Stags Leap Appellation.

 Their total property comprises twenty acres of which four are planted to Cabernet Sauvignon.
 This had to have been one of the more challenging and interesting vineyard sites to develop in all of Napa Valley.
 A small (several acre) hillside vineyard in either the Mayacamus or Vaca mountain ranges would often involve one or two directional facing slopes.
 Not so here.

 The vineyard is located on a prominent very narrow ridge-line that rises near the valley floor and the vines are planted on both the steep sides and on top of this ridge.
 Flat land does not exist in this vineyard.
 Despite being only four acres there are a surprising number of exposures and microclimates.
 This little gem of a property has allowed the Lindstroms to plant grapes that have exposure in all directions.
 With all this variety in terroir – a number of site specific clone and rootstock were carefully chosen.